atbcb/ICTTestingBaseline/docs/13DataTables.md

 # 13. Tables
 ## Accessibility Requirements
-* [WCAG SC 1.3.1 Info and Relationships](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-programmatic.html) -- Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+* **[WCAG SC 1.3.1 Info and Relationships](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-programmatic.html)** -- Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+* **[2.4.6 Headings and Labels](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-descriptive.html)** -- Headings and Labels provide topic and purpose

 ## Test Method Rationale
-Programmatic evaluation of row and column headers association with data cells.
+For assistive technology (AT) users, data tables must explicitely associate table data with table row and column headers via programmatic markup.
+Table markup also facilitates navigation for AT users by providing programmatic landmarks via column and row headers.

 ## Limitations, Assumptions, Exceptions
 * Data tables are those tables where information in a cell requires a row or column header to adequately describe the cell's contents.
 If a table is used for placement of components on the page for visual aesthetics, then it is considered a layout table.
 This requirement applies to data tables only.
+* Some content may be presented visually in a table structure, using CSS and/or other styling methods, while the information conveyed does not rely on interrelationships between row and column headers to understand the information.
+In such cases, headings, labels, and other associations may be sufficient to convey relationship information without the need for data cell and header information facilitated by the use of the `<table>` element, ARIA `role="table"`, and associated programmatic attributes.
+The same information, could also be presented using alternative styling (e.g., presented in tabs, accordion sections, etc.), without losing any relationship information conveyed via the table structure alone.
+This baseline, therefore, is limited only to evaluation of data tables using the `<table>` element or ARIA `role="table"`.
+Other methods to evaluation information and relationships should follow the baseline tests in [15.
+Headings](15Headings.md), [11.
+Forms (associated instructions)](11Forms.md), and elsewhere.
 * Rows of data that are related must have a row header so assistive technology users can understand the relationship of the row's data cells.
 While row headers are often in the first column, it is not a requirement.
 An example of an exception to this rule: a calendar month is a data table, typically with the days of the week as column headers.
 The dates in a row are not related so typically, there is no row header present.
+* The use of `<table>` elements for layout purposes is discouraged.
+No other elements associated with data tables are permitted to be used for table layout purposes, such as `<th>`, `<td>`, `<summary>`, or `<caption>`.

-## Test Procedures
+## Test Procedures for 1.3.1 Info and Relationships

-### Selector (Identify Content)
+### Select/Identify Content
-All content/data visually presented in columns and/or rows where understanding of the content requires association to column and/or row headers, including:
-* Data organized in tables designated with explicit programmatic markup, i.e., using the `<table>` element
+All content/data presented in columns and/or rows where understanding of the content requires association to column and/or row headers, including data organized in tables designated with explicit programmatic markup, i.e., using the `<table>` element or ARIA `role="table"`
-* Data organized with a visual column or row structure using other techniques, e.g., using CSS or spacing to visually denote data and header relationships <<KE: http://divtable.com/generator/ creates div and css tables.
-[Accessible aria div tables by level access](https://labs.ssbbartgroup.com/index.php/ARIA_Table_Role) >>

-### Test Instructions for 1.3.1
+### Test Instructions
 1. Table: Check that each data table has programmatic markup to identify it as a table using one of the following techniques:
    * HTML `<table>`.
    * ARIA `role="table"` (must not be combined with HTML `<table>`)